-- 1. Any breach in professionalism renders a student ineligible for honors - 2.
-Any assignment submitted late, or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
-Failure to document timely and accurate work hours renders a student ineligible for honors - 4.
-Clinical performance and content knowledge must be exemplary to be considered for honors or high pass - 5.
+- 4. Clinical performance and content knowledge must be exemplary to be considered for honors or high pass - 5.
 End of clerkship NBME examination must be at the - a.
 75th percentile or higher to be eligible for Honors consideration - b.
 60th percentile or higher to be eligible for High Pass consideration - c.
-10th percentile or higher to Pass - 5.
-Active participation in weekly Clerkship Director meetings (pass/fail) - 6.
-Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 7.
-Satisfactory documentation of at least 50 patient encounters in ETS (pass/fail) - 8.
-Satisfactory documentation of all required problems and procedures at the indicated level of participation in ETS (pass/fail) - 9.
-Satisfactory pediatrics presentation to clinical faculty or during one of the weekly clerkship rounds (pass/fail)

-- 10. Satisfactory completion of AAP Breastfeeding Curriculum (pass/fail) - 11.
-Satisfactory completion of 31 assigned Aquifer Pediatrics Cases (pass/fail) - 12.
-Satisfactory completion and timely submission of Canvas formative quizzes in weeks 1-5 (pass/fail)
+10th percentile or higher to Pass - 6.
+Active participation in weekly Clerkship Director meetings (pass/fail) - 7.
+Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 1.
+Satisfactory documentation of at least 50 patient encounters in ETS (pass/fail) - 2.
+Satisfactory documentation of at least one (1) Newborn AND at least one (1) Well child visit as the specified Visit Type in the ETS (pass/fail) - 3.
+Satisfactory documentation of all required problems at the indicated level of participation and location of service in ETS (pass/fail) - 4.
+Satisfactory documentation of all required procedures at the indicated level of participation and location of service in ETS (pass/fail) - 5.
+Satisfactory completion of required assignment #1 pediatrics presentation to clinical faculty or during one of the weekly clerkship rounds AND record as an Educational Activity in ETS (pass/fail) - 6.
+Satisfactory completion of required assignment #2 Aquifer Pediatrics 31 Cases AND record as an Educational Activity in ETS (pass/fail) - 7.
+Satisfactory completion of required assignment #3 AAP Breastfeeding Curriculum AND record as an Educational Activity in ETS (pass/fail) - 8.
+Satisfactory completion and timely submission of required assignment #4 five (5) formative quizzes in Canvas (pass/fail)